 We hope that you and your family always have a joyful Christmas!
 Finding reasons to be joyful does a great service to the people around us and the good news of Jesus is better than any other news you could be given.
 It’s not just a cool story- it can be fun to pretend but imaginative stories are a poor substitute for The Truth.

-We believe Jesus’ life should be celebrated all the time because He is the greatest gift that has ever been given and nothing else can compare to receiving him.
+We believe Jesus’ life should be celebrated every day because He is the greatest gift that has ever been given and nothing else can compare to receiving him.
 In fact, at the end of 2 Corinthians 9, where The Bible talks about generosity, the last verse uses a word which is found nowhere else in The Bible.
 ‘Indescribable’(NIV & NASB) is a word that was unknown before Paul improvises with it here- when he, a master of the Greek language is unable to express how wonderfull and marvelous the gift is!

-Now give your creator something He wants- You.
+So give your creator something He wants- You.
 It’s not about dressing it all up and keeping traditions, but simple love shared everywhere, all the time, with all people.
 Jesus asked us to give all, and hopefully our time and energy will be spent bringing good news of great joy.
 After all, He is King of all and the tangible expression of that supremacy in our world is through us, His church.